jtimlin/sodering/README.md

 - Navigation menu for mobile users can be better.
 - Footer for mobile users can be better.
+- There is no ALT text to images in products page.
+They are background images so its not possible to add it directly to the picture.

 ## Technologies Used